Kaneko-Yukihiro0117/furima-32413/README.md

 ### Association

-- has_many :addresses, dependent: :destroy
+- has_one :address, dependent: :destroy
 - has_many :products
 - has_many :comments, dependent: :destroy